tumbleweedlabs/Marlin/README.md

 # TWL-SX1-SKR1.4-TMC2209 Firmware

-A customized firmware for the Artillery Sidewinder X1 3D printer, utilizing BigTreeTech SKR1.4 Turbo main board and TMC2209 stepper drivers.
+This is a customized firmware for the Artillery Sidewinder X1 3D printer, utilizing BigTreeTech SKR1.4 Turbo main board and TMC2209 stepper drivers.

+  - The latest compiled firmware can be found in the root directory and is called [firmware.bin](/firmware.bin)

 # Marlin 3D Printer Firmware